We want to see all experiments that cause animals to suffer replaced with humane alternatives.

 - using simple organisms, such as bacteria, to study basic biological processes

-- exploring new technologies such as robotics, molecular techniques and 'organs-on-microchips'
+- exploring new advanced technologies such as robotics, molecular techniques, tissue engineering and 'organs-on-microchips'

 - not doing the experiment at all is one option - we encourage greater consideration of whether animal use could be avoided through more critical ethical review.